A cruise & cycle adventure through Thailand

 The RV River Kwai is under private charter to Grasshopper Adventures with our own Grasshopper tour director.

-Quality, well maintained Merida mountain bikes in a full range of sizes are included in your tour, fitted with hydraulic disc brakes, hybrid tyres for touring.
+Quality, well maintained Cannondale Quick 1 Disc mountain bikes in a full range of sizes are included in your tour.
 Handlebar bags for your personal possessions and a reusable sports bottle are also provided.

 In Bangkok and the Islands all nights are in quality accommodation which make for a wonderfully comfortable experience after your exploring.
 The island resort has a shaded swimming pool and is also only a few steps from the ocean, the ultimate R&R for your body and mind.
 All other nights are spent onboard the boat which offers comfortable and scenic berths and the convinience of not having to repack and move daily as we explore the region.